PorkyProductions/UA-detect/docs/error-codes.md

   - 1503: Build number is not supported on IE
   - 1504: Build number is not supported on Opera
   - 1505: Build number is not supported on Safari
+- 1600
+  - 1601: This means that the browser has either hidden, or disabled, the `appCodeName` feature